-Foreign companies expanding their operations in other countries have several choices.
-Among these, the subsidiary companies and the branch offices are often employed.
-These structures are also available in Canada and the parent company will usually choose the business form depending on various factors, such as taxation and the independence of the company registered abroad.
+Foreign companies expanding their operations in other countries have several choices; the subsidiary companies and the branch offices are often employed.
+These structures are also available in Canada and the parent company will usually choose the business form depending on various factors, such as taxation and the independence of the Canadian entity from the company registered abroad.
 According to Canadian legislation, a branch office is an extension of the foreign company, while the subsidiary is an independent company.

 |Applicable legislation (home country/foreign country)||Canadian laws (for incorporation, taxation and compliance, employment, etc.)|